Skip to content ↓

 Physical Education

 Children will be learning a variety of skills in their Physical Education lessons.
 They will be partaking in athletics and team games.
-They will be doing sports hall athletics and even practicing for the school Sports Day!
+They will be doing Sports Hall Athletics, Multi skills, Dance, Zumba and Aerobics.

 Music